sapation/apex_code_demo/README.md

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.

-## Tip and snipets for My Learning
+# Tips and snipets for My Learning

-How to delete custom Lightning Web Component
+## How to delete custom Lightning Web Component
 1. Go to Developer Console -> Query Editor.

 2. Write query